 The Classic Masonry Fireplace

 A hallmark of historic design, true masonry fireplaces are comprised of brick, stone, or a combination of the two, and are typically constructed on-site.
-The romance of crackling logs and the aroma of a wood fire burning are part of their appeal, and they sometimes include spaces for storing firewood.
+The romance of crackling logs and the aroma of burning wood are part of their appeal, and they sometimes include spaces for storing firewood.
 Properly maintained to avoid deterioration and crumbling, a masonry fireplace can last for decades or more, and can withstand significant heat from a roaring fire.
 While not inexpensive to construct, the custom masonry chimney can permit multiple flues within the same stack, venting two or more fireplaces with only one chimney rising above the roofline.

 Over time, some masonry fireplaces have been converted to gas for ease of use, energy savings, and air quality improvement.
 Coupled with logs made from cement and steel, the warmth of a gas fireplace can evoke a similar sentiment to the wood burning fireplace, offering improved energy efficiency without major changes to a home’s architecture or heating systems.